Kemal-RC-GH/Final_Project-ROEM/README.md

         File name: local_Storag.js

-        Line number(s): 5
+        Line number(s): 3 and 12

 ✅ It contains loops.
 Please provide below the file name and the line number(s) of at least one example of a loop in your code.

         File name: app.py

-        Line number(s): 40, 65, 70, 77 ....
+        Line number(s): 36, 54, 61, 66, 73, 78 ....

-✅ It lets the user enter a value in a text box at some point. login and register This value is received and processed by your back end Python code.
+✅ It lets the user enter a value in a text box at some point. login and register.
+This value is received and processed by your back end Python code.

 ✅ It doesn't generate any error message even if the user enters a wrong input.